arusso/arusso.github.io/_posts/2015-03-29-Generating_a_SAN_Certificate_in_Ruby.markdown

 After [Heartbleed](http://heartbleed.com/), I found myself in need of replacing a large number of SSL keypairs, most of which included SAN certificates.
-Of course, the first thing I did was try to script the process, which resulted in some bashing of my head against my desk as I stumbled through the OpenSSL Ruby library.
+Of course, the first thing I did was try to script the process which resulted in some bashing of my head against my desk as I stumbled through the OpenSSL Ruby library.

-But fret not, I'll try to explain it as best I can, and if you think I've made a mistake, I'm sure you will let me know in the comments below!
+But fret not, I'll try to explain it as best I can and if you think I've made a mistake, I'm sure you will let me know in the comments below!

 # Assumptions and Prerequisites

-I assume you are using a modern Ruby, 2.1 or greater in this case.
-Though older versions may work, I have not tested it out.
-Let me know in the comments if you find it works/doesn't for another version.
+I assume you are using a modern Ruby, version 2.1 or greater in this case.
+Though older versions may work, I have not tested any out.
+Let me know in the comments if you find another one works or doesn't.

-As far as external gems, the only one we will need is the `openssl-extensions` gem.
+As for any gems we may need, the only one we pull in is the `openssl-extensions` gem.

 # Creating our Certificate Request

 ## Including our Requirements

-I may be in the minority, but I hate when people do not give me at least a basic idea of the require statements they needed.
-Since this is my article, I will do future me a favor:
+I may be in the minority, but I hate when I do not get the require statements I need as part of the post.
+Since this is my article I will do future me a favor and provide them here.
+You're welcome future me.

 {% highlight ruby %}
 require 'openssl'
 require 'openssl-extensions/all'
 {% endhighlight %}

 ## Generating the Key Pair

-Now, we will generate our key pair.
-As you probably know, we will provide the public key as part of our request, signing it with the private key before having it signed by a real CA.
+Now we will generate our key pair.
+As you probably know, we need to provide the public key as part of our request then use the private key to sign the request.

 {% highlight ruby %}
+key = OpenSSL::PKey::RSA.new 2048

 keyfile = '/tmp/mycert.key'

-key = OpenSSL::PKey::RSA.new 2048

 file = File.new(keyfile,'w',0400)
 file.write(key)
 file.close